HolyBlackCat/cpp-tutorials/working_in_vscode_terminal.md

 After compiling your executable, try running it (`.\prog.exe` because we're in [powershell](/terminal_for_dummies.md#what-is-a-shell)).
 Make sure it actually runs and `cout` successfully prints things.

 If running an executable does nothing, read [Terminal for Dummies](/terminal_for_dummies.md) again. `C:\msys64\ucrt64\bin` should be first entry in the PATH, and it should be in the system-wide PATH setting rather than the user-specific one.
 Remember to restart VSC after changing the PATH.
-(TODO link to DLL issues)
+[Read this for more information.](/debugging_dll_issues.md)